 Our development pipeline projects currently include line extensions for existing products, the generation of additional clinical data for existing products and clinical development of new product candidates.
+These projects include:

-These projects include two clinical trials involving Erwinaze: an ongoing clinical trial evaluating the intravenous administration of Erwinaze in North America; and a planned clinical trial to further evaluate the use of Erwinaze in adolescents and young adults with ALL who are hypersensitive to E. coli-derived asparaginase, which is expected to begin in the second half of 2013.
-In addition, we are developing two clinical product candidates, including a Phase I clinical trial in Europe of Asparec® (mPEG-r-crisantaspase), a pegylated recombinant Erwinia asparaginase being developed for the treatment of patients with ALL with E. coli asparaginase hypersensitivity; and a Phase III clinical trial in Europe of Leukotac® (inolimomab), an anti-CD25 monoclonal antibody for the treatment of steroid-refractory acute graft vs. host disease.
-We submitted an investigational new drug application, or IND, to conduct studies relating to Asparec to the FDA in November 2012, and received FDA confirmation in December 2012 that we may proceed with the initial clinical study.
-We obtained a worldwide exclusive license for JZP-386 (formerly known as C-10323), a deuterium-modified analog of sodium oxybate, the active pharmaceutical ingredient in Xyrem, from Concert Pharmaceuticals, Inc. in February 2013.
-Pre-clinical research and development work has been initiated on JZP-386 for potential use in patients with narcolepsy.
-We plan to submit an IND to the FDA in 2013 to conduct studies related to JZP-386.
-We expect that research and development expenses will be higher in 2013 compared to 2012 due to an expected increase in development activities and due to the inclusion of a full year of expense from the acquired Azur Pharma and EUSA Pharma businesses.
+- Two clinical trials involving Erwinaze: an ongoing clinical trial evaluating the intravenous administration of Erwinaze in North America; and a planned clinical trial to further evaluate the use of Erwinaze in adolescents and young adults with ALL who are hypersensitive to E. coli-derived asparaginase, which is targeted to begin in late 2013. - Development programs for two clinical product candidates: a Phase 1 clinical trial in Europe of Asparec (mPEG-r-crisantaspase), a pegylated recombinant Erwinia asparaginase being developed for the treatment of patients with ALL with E. coli asparaginase hypersensitivity; and a Phase 3 clinical trial in Europe of Leukotac (inolimomab), an anti-CD25 monoclonal antibody for the treatment of steroid-refractory acute graft vs. host disease.
+We submitted an investigational new drug application to conduct studies relating to Asparec to the FDA in November 2012, and received FDA confirmation in December 2012 that we may proceed with the initial clinical study.
+In June 2013, the FDA granted Fast Track designation to the investigation of Asparec for ALL.
+The Fast Track program is designed to enable more frequent interactions with the FDA during drug development and to expedite the FDA's review of a new drug candidate.
+Based on data from our ongoing Phase 1 study in adults in Europe, we are working with potential investigators to start our next study as quickly as possible. - Pre-clinical research and development work on JZP-386, a deuterium-modified analog of sodium oxybate, the active pharmaceutical ingredient in Xyrem.
+We licensed JZP-386 from Concert Pharmaceuticals, Inc. in February 2013, for potential use in patients with narcolepsy.
+We plan to make a regulatory filing by the end of 2013 that, if approved, would allow the first study of JZP-386 in humans.

+We expect that research and development expenses will be higher in 2013 compared to 2012 due to an increase in development activities and due to the inclusion of a full year of expense from the acquired Azur Pharma and EUSA Pharma businesses.

+In the second half of 2013, we intend to continue to focus on executing our business strategy.
 We anticipate that we will continue to face a number of challenges and risks to our business and our ability to execute our strategy.
-For example, while we now have a more diversified product portfolio than in the past, our financial results remain significantly influenced by sales of Xyrem, which accounted for 60% of our net product sales in the three months ended March 31, 2013 and 65% for the year ended December 31, 2012.
+For example, while we now have a more diversified product portfolio than in the past, our financial results remain significantly influenced by sales of Xyrem, which accounted for 65% and 63% of our net product sales in the three and six months ended June 30, 2013, respectively, and 65% for the year ended December 31, 2012.
 As a result, we continue to place a high priority on seeking to maintain and increase sales of Xyrem in its approved indications, while remaining focused on ensuring the safe and effective use of the product.
 We are also focusing on the lifecycle management of Xyrem, including seeking to enhance and enforce our intellectual property rights.